dheijl/swyh-rs/README.md

 - Linux:
   - since V1.12.17 the appimages are built on an Ubuntu 20.04LTS Pro VM with the latest Rust stable version, so they should run on most systems.
   - the appimages contain update information, so you can update them using the [UpdateAppImage](https://github.com/AppImageCommunity/AppImageUpdate) tool.

+#### Installing with winget (Windows)

+Since version 1.21.0 swyh-rs is also available in the Windows Package Manager, so no manual download is needed:

+- install: `winget install dheijl.swyh-rs`
+- upgrade: `winget upgrade dheijl.swyh-rs`

+I'll try to publish future releases to winget as well.

 I do my best to keep everything up-to-date.